 subscriptionNewSPMediumTimerIndicator – if supported by the Service Provider SOA (not returned for query by Service Provider LSMS)

 subscriptionOldSPMediumTimerIndicator – if supported by the Service Provider SOA (not returned for query by Service Provider LSMS)

+SVConcurrence – if supported by the Service Provider XML SOA (not returned for query by Service Provider CMIP SOA or Service Provider CMIP/XML LSMS)

 Note: If the New SP Medium Timer Indicator value or Old SP Medium Timer Indicator value is not set on the Subscription Version, then it will not be returned in the query response.

+Note: The SV Concurrence will only be returned in the query response for pending inter-provider ports.

 The NPAC SMS replies with the rest of the subscription version data that matches the requested criteria.